briansu2004/MyGCP/GCP_Solutions.md

 ![1672580664907](image/GCP_Solutions/1672580664907.png)

+#### Pros of using GCP GKE to deploy a Spring Boot app

+GKE provides integration with containers that allow a custom runtime and greater control over to Cluster configuration

+Easy ability to RollBack to previous Versions of application

+GKE provides a Consistent and Repeatable deployment framework

+GKE provides Version Management support to accomplish with Docker Containers and Google Container registry

+#### Cons of using GCP GKE to deploy a Spring Boot app

+Traffic splitting and management should do it by ourself

+Understanding the Complex concepts in Kubernetes such as POD, deployment, networking, etc

+For smaller applications, it reduces the productivity

 ### Spring Boot app to GCP GAE [Not recommended]

 Google App Engine is a Platform as a Service and cloud computing platform for developing and hosting web applications.